-IBM, MVS are trademarks of International Business Machines Corporation, registered in many jurisdictions worldwide.
+IBM is a trademark of International Business Machines Corporation, registered in many jurisdictions worldwide.

+MQSeries is a trademark of International Business Machines Corporation, registered in many jurisdictions worldwide.
 Internet Explorer is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.

-Itanium is a trademark of Intel Corporation in the United States and other countries.
+Itanium is a trademark of Intel Corporation or its subsidiaries.

-Linux(R) is the registered trademark of Linus Torvalds in the U.S. and other countries.
+Linux is the registered trademark of Linus Torvalds in the U.S. and other countries.